Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 ```

 FeatureDataField Properties:
-* `GdbFeature` - GdbFeature that contains `TableSchema` used for valiation requirements and defines UI for 'FieldName'
+* `GdbFeature` - GdbFeature that contains information used for valiation requirements and defines UI for `FieldName`
 * `FieldName` - The name of the field found in GdbFeature.Attributes that UI will be created for.
 * `IsReadOnly` - Allows user to make an editable field readonly.
 Doesn't allow readonly fields to become editable.
 * `Value` - The current value of the FeatureDataField control.